RylieWeaver/Hyperparameter-Optimization/Project_Excerpts/README.md

 copy existing ones but modify the langs-SITE.sh file to define the EQPy location (see workflows/common/sh/langs-local-as.sh for an example).

 ### Structure <a name="structure"></a>###

-The point of the script structure is that it is easy to make copy and modify the `test-*.sh` script, and the `cfg-*.sh` scripts.
-These can be checked back into the repo for use by others.
-The `test-*.sh` script and the `cfg-*.sh` scripts should simply contain environment variables that control how `workflow.sh` and `workflow.swift` operate.

-`test-1.sh` and `cfg-{sys,prm}-1.sh` should be unmodified for simple testing.

 The relevant parameters for the GA algorithm are defined in `cfg-prm-*.sh` scripts (see example in `cfg-prm-1.sh`).
 These are: